 - Food.
 Get enough high-quality puppy food to last you a couple of weeks.
-Chat with your vet about the best formula for your puppy, and then invest in a bulk order.
+Chat with your vet about the best dog food formula for your puppy, and then invest in a bulk order.

 - Treats.
 A softer, chewable treat will be easier for little puppy teeth to handle.

 - Toys.
 A variety of toys give you a great opportunity for you to bond with your pup, while promoting healthy brain development.
 (Just make sure none of them are a choking hazard for puppy’s).